7 Key Ways to Save on the Average Cost of a Basement Remodel

 Ceiling height

-In order for a basement to be considered living space, it must have a minimum ceiling height of 7 feet.
-If your basement ceiling heights are lower than 7 feet, then it cannot qualify as living space even if remodeled.
+A basement must have a minimum ceiling height of 7 feet in order to be considered living space.
+If your basement ceiling height is lower than 7 feet, it cannot qualify as living space even if it is remodeled.

 True, you could take the drastic step of digging out your basement to gain the needed ceiling height, but this is an expensive endeavor.
-Just getting the architectural designs to lower your basement floor will run you between $3,000 to $4,000.
-And getting it dug out to lower the floor by two feet will cost between $350 and $450 per linear foot.
+Lowering the floor by one to two feet costs $40,000 to $90,000.

 However, the International Residential Code (IRC), which governs both new build and remodel residential construction, does allow some leeway for beams and ducts, which are likely to impact a basement remodel.